Norton, Wiltshire

 The Sherston branch of the Bristol Avon forms the north boundary of the parish.

 History

 Bronze Age ring ditches and signs of early medieval or Saxon settlement are in the east of the parish, near Cowage Farm.

 The Fosse Way Roman road forms the west boundary of the parish, where it is a bridleway.
+The 1086 Domesday survey recorded 15 households at Nortone and 10 at Foxelege.

 The east–west road between Malmesbury and Sherston passes through Foxley and Bremilham.
 From the late 17th century until 1756 this was the main route between Oxford and Bristol.

 Foxley and Bremilham were separate ecclesiastical parishes until 1893 when Bremilham was united with Foxley.
 In 1934 Foxley (with Bremilham) was transferred to the civil parish of Norton.

 Religious sites

 Norton

 The Anglican Church of All Saints at Norton is Grade II listed.
 There was probably a church in the 13th century, which was rebuilt in the 15th and restored in 1854 for Joseph Neeld of Grittleton House.
 A font from the late 12th or early 13th century survives from the earlier church.

 Today All Saints, together with the churches at Foxham and Bremilham, is part of the Gauzebrook group of churches.